GrayTShirt/nano-tutorial/README.md

 make
 ```

-Yep it's that easy.
-Unless you haven't installed nanomsg or you're not using gcc *shudder*
+Yep, it's that easy.
+Unless you, haven't installed nanomsg, or you're not using gcc *shudder*.